loadingio/ldview/README.md

    - parameters:
      - container: container of these ld-each nodes.
      - idx: if provided, remove node in this position and return it.
-     - node: if idx is not provided, user can use the node itself to hint ldView.
+     - node: if idx is not provided, user can use the node itself to hint ldview.
      - name: name of ld-each.

 ## Handler Parameters